-In general, I am interested in programming langauge techniques and formal methods that help programmers write safe, correct, and understandable software.
+In general, I am interested in programming language techniques and formal methods that help programmers write safe, correct, and understandable software.

-Scott Moore and Stephen Chong.
-Static analysis for efficient hybrid information-flow control.
+Static analysis for efficient hybrid information-flow control, Scott Moore and Stephen Chong.
 In Proceedings of the 24th IEEE Computer Security Foundations Symposium (CSF), June 2011.

 Declaratively Processing Provenance Metadata, Scott Moore, Ashish Gehani, and Natarajan Shankar.
 To appear in Proceedings of the 5th USENIX conference on the Theory and Practice of Provenance (TaPP), April 2013.

 ActionScript Bytecode Verification With Co-Logic Programming, Brian W. DeVries, Gopal Gupta, Kevin W. Hamlen, Scott Moore, and Meera Sridhar.
 In Proceedings of the ACM SIGPLAN Workshop on Programming Languages and Analysis for Security (PLAS), 9-15, June 2009.